 11. (a) A member shall extend every possible professional courtesy to other members and to the clients of other members.
-If a member is offered employment in an adoption where a birth parent has previously consulted with another member, the member shall forthwith contact the other member to confer regarding the matter.
-If a birth parent has previously consulted with another member, and has received financial assistance from the other member or clients represented by the other member, the member shall endeavor, if possible, to secure reimbursement of the financial assistance to the person(s) who provided same from the prospective adopting parent(s) represented by the member, so long as the reimbursement represents legally permissible and reasonable expenses.
+If a member is offered employment to represent a birth parent, and that birth parent has consulted with another member, then the member being offered employment to represent the birth parent, with disclosure to and the consent of the birth parent to be represented, shall forthwith contact the member who previously consulted with the birth parent (5/10).
+If a birth parent has previously consulted with another member, and has received financial assistance from the clients represented by the other member, the member shall endeavor, if possible, to secure reimbursement of the financial assistance to the person(s) who provided same from the prospective adopting parent(s) represented by the member, so long as the reimbursement represents legally permissible and reasonable expenses (5/10).

 (b) A member shall not induce or encourage a birth parent to change attorney representation unless the member is aware that the original attorney is not knowledgeable in the field of adoption law.
 A member shall not induce or encourage a birth parent to change selection of prospective adopting parents unless the member knows or has reason to believe that the proposed adopting parents can not obtain court approval of a placement with them.